Enhancing Database Efficiency with Composite Keys

 Command Description

-ALTER TABLE Modifies the structure of an existing table, such as adding a primary key constraint.
+ALTER TABLE Alters an existing table's structure by, for example, adding a primary key constraint.

-pd.read_sql() Reads SQL query or database table into a DataFrame, using Pandas.
+pd.read_sql() Uses Pandas to read a SQL query or database table into a DataFrame.

-df['column'].astype(str) Converts the data type of a DataFrame column to string.
+df['column'].astype(str) Converts a DataFrame column's data type to string.

-DELETE FROM Deletes rows from a table based on a specified condition.
+DELETE FROM Removes rows from a table in accordance with a given criterion.

-Enhancing Database Efficiency with Composite Keys for User Identification
+Using Composite Keys to Improve Database Efficiency for User Identification

 -- SQL: Define composite key constraint in user table